mrgaryg/oreilley_git_collaboration/README.md

 # O'Reilly Git Collaboration

 We are learning the mechanics for using git on our own.
-These are the same mechanics for colaborating with other people
+These are the same mechanics for colaborating with other people.
+Playing with Git conflict resolution

 ## Branching Commands